cbirdlab/radBARCODER/README.md

 ProjectDir/Population_UniqueIndividualID.R.fq.gz
 ```

-It is also assumed that you have a fully assembled mitochondrial genome saved as a [FASTA](https://en.wikipedia.org/wiki/FASTA) file.
+It is also assumed that you have a fully assembled plastid genome saved as a [FASTA](https://en.wikipedia.org/wiki/FASTA) file.
 The file should contain 1 sequence.
 You should name the reference mtGenome used for mapping sequence reads as follows:

 ```
 # no more and no less than 3 periods should be used in the name and the * should be replaced with descriptive characters.
 I recommend species name and and genbank accession number.